ipfs/js-ipfs/README.md

 |------|---------|
 | object | `{ enabled: true, addresses: [...] }` |

-Configure external nodes that will preload content added to this node.
+Configure remote preload nodes.
+The remote will preload content added on this node, and also attempt to preload objects requested by this node.

 - `enabled` (boolean): Enable content preloading (Default: `true`)
 - `addresses` (array): Multiaddr API addresses of nodes that should preload content. **NOTE:** nodes specified here should also be added to your node's bootstrap address list at [`config.Boostrap`](#optionsconfig).